vmware-archive/halite/README.rst

 Crystalline
 ===========

 (Code-name) Crystalline is a Salt GUI.
+Status is pre-alpha.
+Contributions are very welcome.
+Join us in #salt-devel on Freenode or on the salt-users mailing list.

 Installation quickstart
 =======================